jflatow/disco/doc/howto/discodb.rst

 There are a few things to note in this example.
 First of all, we use a :func:`disco.worker.classic.func.nop_map`, since we do all the real work in our *map_reader*.
-We use a builtin :func:`disco.worker.classic.input_stream`, to return a :class:`DiscoDB <discodb.DiscoDB>` from the file on disk, and that's the object our *map_reader* gets as a handle.
+We use a builtin :func:`disco.worker.classic.func.input_stream`, to return a :class:`DiscoDB <discodb.DiscoDB>` from the file on disk, and that's the object our *map_reader* gets as a handle.